 To integrate content marketing with SEO, start with keyword and audience research, create genuinely useful content that answers real questions, and then optimise every page for search—titles, headings, internal links, schema and speed.
 Publish consistently, promote content to earn links and engagement, and refresh top performers so rankings and leads compound over time.

-| Area | SEO (Search Engine Optimisation) | Content marketing |
+| Area | SEO (Search Engine Optimisation) | Content Marketing |

 |---|---|---|